 Step 3 After you receive the confirmation email, please select the “click here” option, sign in and add each of your children to your household account.

-Pizza Days will be every Thursday.
-Once again Pizza will be delivered on Thursday December 1, 2022.
+Once again Pizza will be delivered on Thursday, March 23, 2023.
 We ask that all of our students take home their individual Pizza boxes.

 Just a reminder that Cash on line will go live from March 10 - March 24, 2023 for popcorn orders for the month of April.

 Standing Up Against Racism Week March 20 - March 24, 2023